 If you’re ready to buy a car and are researching auto financing options, chances are you’re considering a loan from Wells Fargo.
 Founded in 1852, Wells Fargo has provided personal loans, auto loans, mortgages, and more for centuries.
-Today, more than three million people have car loans through Wells Fargo Auto.
+Today, more than three million people have car loans through them.

 Wells Fargo offers both new and used car loans to help you get behind the wheel.
-While the company once provided auto loans directly to consumers, it has since partnered with over 11,000 dealerships throughout the country.
+While the company once provided auto loans directly to consumers, it has since partnered with over 11,000 dealerships throughout the United States.

 In addition to auto loans, Wells Fargo offers auto loan refinancing, and you can complete a refinance application directly with Wells Fargo.
 Even if you have a low credit score, you may still be eligible for refinancing.
 With terms up to 72 months, these loans offer plenty of versatility.